Puronvarsi Knife Blades

 Mike C. from Alaska says "Great blades!
 You can dress a whole moose with one and still shave."

-Yrjo Puronvarsi blades are hammered out of old Krupp carbon steel, and are unique with their rhombic transversal section,
+Yrjo Puronvarsi blades are hammered out of old Krupp carbon steel, and the YP Tommi blades are unique with their rhombic transversal section,

 i. e. they are thickest in the middle where the grind line begins.
 The blades are now being forged by Antti Makinen, Yrjo's grandson.